GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Methodology

 \subsection{Graph Attention Layer}

 To learn discriminative and coherent representation for each node in our multimodal graph, we employ Graph Attention Network (\textit{GAT}) \cite{velivckovic2017graph} layer.
-The \textit{GAT} layer allows nodes to adaptively select between inter- and intra- modal connections concurrently and attend to more semantically relevant nodes in the fully connected graph.
-Unlike classical methods that employ separate blocks for inter- and intra- modal fusion, \textit{GAT}-based layers help assign different weights to multimodal neighborhood nodes, allowing robust multimodal feature representation at a more granular level.
+The \textit{GAT} layer allows nodes to adaptively select between inter- and intra-modal connections concurrently and attend to more semantically relevant nodes in the fully connected graph.
+Unlike classical methods that employ separate blocks for inter- and intra-modal fusion, \textit{GAT}-based layers help assign different weights to multimodal neighborhood nodes, allowing robust multimodal feature representation at a more granular level.
 The node embedding ${\tilde{m}^{l}}$ update equation for the ${l^{th}}$ layer is given by: